 Something unsettling happened to me this year–I cried on the Fourth of July.
 I’ve never done that before.
 As a child of the sixties, I’ve never been too sentimental about my country.
-Sure, I couldn’t wait to get home to the good ole USA after months of backpacking through Europe, but that was more about orange juice and crushed ice than national pride.
+Sure, I couldn’t wait to get home to the good ole USA after months of backpacking through Europe, but that was more about orange juice and ice cubes than national pride.

-I remember the wheels of the baby’s stroller bouncing down the hill toward Main Street, and the sound of the dirt and gravel flying up as we rolled up to the edge of the curb.
+I remember the wheels of the stroller bouncing down the hill toward Main Street, and the sound of the dirt and gravel flying up as we rolled to the edge of the curb.

 It was a hundred and seven degrees that day (in Vermont!), and all the shady spots had long been taken by people who thought to bring folding chairs.